Opinion | Why is J.D. Vance getting canceled by his fellow Republicans?

 Now Republicans are asking if Vance was canceled because of his controversial declaration about Russia’s invasion of Ukraine.
-Last month, Vance said: “I don’t really care what happens to Ukraine one way or another.”
+Last month, Vance said, “I don’t really care what happens to Ukraine one way or another.”

 Whether this led to Vance’s cancellation is related to a larger unresolved issue.
-Vance’s senate candidacy is struggling — he trails several GOP primary rivals — and it may ultimately get canceled entirely by GOP primary voters when they choose a nominee this spring.
+Vance’s Senate candidacy is struggling — he trails multiple GOP primary rivals — and it might ultimately get canceled entirely by GOP primary voters when they choose a nominee this spring.

-Does this mean the form of right wing politics that Vance is dabbling in — the refusal to condemn Russian president Vladimir Putin’s invasion with undiluted moral clarity, the active disregard for Ukraine’s fate — is becoming a serious liability among Republicans?
+Does this mean the form of right-wing politics that Vance is dabbling in — the refusal to condemn Russian President Vladimir Putin’s invasion with undiluted moral clarity, the active disregard for Ukraine’s fate — is becoming a serious liability among Republicans?

 Some prominent Republicans have condemned Vance’s shrug about Ukraine.
 After news of Vance’s speech broke, Brian McClung, who advised former Minnesota GOP governor Tim Pawlenty, tore into Vance as a “Putin apologist” and urged Republicans to boycott the dinner.